cirosantilli/mathematics/readme.md

-Tutorials on mathematics.
+mathematics tutorials, cheats, course notes, exercises and books

-If subjects get large enough they may be moved to another repo.
+if subjects get large enough they may be moved to another repo